Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

-We used a workflow which runs the tests and coverage when doing pull requests to the mater branch.
-This tests our code using three operating systems and on 2 versions of python.
-We use pip cache.
+We used a workflow which runs the tests using pytest and test code coverage when doing pull requests and pushes to the master branch.
+This tests our code using three operating systems: Windows, Ubuntu and MacOS.
+It also tests on 2 different versions of python.
+We use pip cache for faster testing.
 We also have a dependabot which is triggered monthly to ensure all dependencies are updated and work together.
+The continuous testing is divided into a tests.yaml file, and the dependabot is in a dependabot.yaml file.
+One of the tests involves dataloading, which required the data to be download on GitHub for the loading to be actually tested.
+This slows down the tests, but avoids the issue of being unable to push large datasets to a GitHub repository, while retaining the ability to test the functionality.
+An example of a triggered workflow can be found here: https://github.com/Simo067m/02476_mlops_S25/actions/runs/12922261069.
+This workflow includes the unit tests from the project and is a successful run where all tests passed.
+On top of these, some cloud triggers also run on GitHub, but these are not defined in the .github folder.
+They are therefore not directly part of the GitHub workflows, but are still necessary to pass for a branch to be able to merge to master.

 ## Running code and tracking experiments